chaossme/useful-google-scripts/README.md

 # useful-google-scripts
-Useful scripts for Google Drive.
+Collection of useful scripts for Google Drive.